yihong0618/bilingual_book_maker/README.md

 - `--accumulated_num` Wait for how many tokens have been accumulated before starting the translation. gpt3.5 limits the total_token to 4090.
 For example, if you use --accumulated_num 1600, maybe openai will output 2200 tokens and maybe 200 tokens for other messages in the system messages user messages, 1600+2200+200=4000, So you are close to reaching the limit.
 You have to choose your own value, there is no way to know if the limit is reached before sending
 - `--use_context` prompts the model to create a three-paragraph summary.
 If it's the beginning of the translation, it will summarize the entire passage sent (the size depending on `--accumulated_num`).
 For subsequent passages, it will amend the summary to include details from the most recent passage, creating a running one-paragraph context payload of the important details of the entire translated work.
 This improves consistency of flow and tone throughout the translation.
-This option is available for all ChatGPT-compatible models.
+This option is available for all ChatGPT-compatible models and Gemini models.
 - Use `--context_paragraph_limit` to set a limit on the number of context paragraphs when using the `--use_context` option.
 - Use `--temperature` to set the temperature parameter for `chatgptapi`/`gpt4`/`claude` models.
 For example: `--temperature 0.7`.
 - Use `--block_size` to merge multiple paragraphs into one block.
 This may increase accuracy and speed up the process but can disturb the original format.
 Must be used with `--single_translate`.
 For example: `--block_size 5`.